j0lv3r4/thinkxl.github.io/_posts/2015-04-10-using-truecrypt-from-the-command-line-in-osx.md

 twitter: thinkxl
 ---

-### About TrueCrypt

 As you may know, on May 2014, TrueCrypt developers announced that the the project was discontinued and will no longer receive any updates and fixes.
-But before this happened [Kenneth White]() and [Matthew Green]() planned, crowd-sourced, and executed an [independent full-level](http://istruecryptauditedyet.com/) [security audit](http://blog.cryptographyengineering.com/2015/04/truecrypt-report.html).
+But before this happened [Kenneth White](https://twitter.com/kennwhite) and [Matthew Green](https://twitter.com/matthew_d_green) planned, crowd-sourced, and executed an [independent full-level](http://istruecryptauditedyet.com/) [security audit](http://blog.cryptographyengineering.com/2015/04/truecrypt-report.html).

-Which **TL;DR** is *"The NCC audit found no evidence of deliberate backdoors, or any severe design flaws that will make the software insecure in most instances"*.
+The **TL;DR** of the audit is *"The NCC audit found no evidence of deliberate backdoors, or any severe design flaws that will make the software insecure in most instances"*.

 This means that it's OK to keep using TrueCrypt 7.1a.